 - Lemon Balm.
 This is a feline favorite.
 It emits a lemon-like scent and is known to make a nice tea

-Elements To Consider When Setting Up Your Indoor Cat Garden
+Decorative Elements For Your Indoor Cat Garden

 If you’re thinking about planting some of these in your cat garden, buy planters and fill them with organic dirt (to avoid pesticides).
 Start with two or three plants and gauge your cat’s reaction to them.
 It might be necessary to experiment a bit to find your cat’s favorite plant combination.